jaychang0917/SimpleAuth/README.md

         twitterConsumerSecret: "your twitter consumer secret",
         instagramClientId    : "your instagram client id",
         instagramClientSecret: "your instagram client secret",
-        instagramRedirectUri : "your instagram redirect uri" ]
+        instagramRedirectUrl : "your instagram redirect uri" ]
 ```